When new users sign up, they’re not looking to “fill out a form”; they’re trying to get something done.

 We created the onboarding survey using the involve.me tool.
 Other SaaS companies can similarly create a survey with their branding elements and get a unique embed code that can be added to their website or product.
 It’s possible to control the survey trigger and timeline within the pop-up settings in the involve.me editor:

-Alternatively, you can use one of our pre-designed templates to create an onboarding survey for your customers:
+To create a similar survey, you can use one of our pre-designed templates to create an onboarding survey for your customers:

 Onboarding Survey Integrations